The 'ugh's and 'why's of chronic otitis

 Ugh!
 That darn biofilm!

 So why are Pseudomonas infections so hard to deal with?
 Dr. Noxon says the bacteria is a biofilm producer along with other species of bacteria such as Staphylococcus species.
 Biofilm is a matrix of proteins that is gel-like, containing sugary strands that can also be called an extracellular polymeric substance (EPS).
-Bacteria lives within the biofilm and nutrients are delivered via channels.
+Bacteria live within the biofilm and nutrients are delivered via channels.
 Biofilm protects bacteria from antibiotics, antibodies and phagocytic cells.

 Dr. Noxon says that the advantages to bacteria from biofilm are: